Wu-Tang Forever

-Wu-Tang Forever is the second studio album by the American hip hop group Wu-Tang Clan, released June 3, 1997, by Loud and RCA Records in the United States.
+Wu-Tang Forever is the second studio album by the American hip-hop group Wu-Tang Clan, released June 3, 1997, by Loud Records and RCA Records.
 Pressed as a double album, it was released after a long run of successful solo projects from various members of the group, and serves as the follow-up to their debut album Enter the Wu-Tang (36 Chambers).
 Forever features several guest appearances from Wu-Tang affiliates Cappadonna, Streetlife, 4th Disciple, True Master, and Tekitha.
 The original run of compact discs featured an enhanced CD which allowed users to walk around the "Wu Mansion" and access additional content.

 Music and lyrics

 Production

 While the group's previous album is known for its minimalistic production style, producer RZA had been expanding the musical backdrop of each solo Wu-Tang album since then.
 Raekwon's Only Built 4 Cuban Linx..., in particular, was praised for its cinematic feel.
 RZA earned accolades for his new dense style of production; incorporating strings, heavy synthesizers and samples of kung fu films.
 The production of the record also pioneered RZA's technique of chopping up and speeding up soul samples so that it becomes unusually high-pitched; this style of production—known as chipmunk soul—would later become influential on producers such as Just Blaze and Kanye West.
 Wu-Tang Forever marked the first group album in which RZA assigned some of the album's production to his protégés True Master and 4th Disciple, as well as Clan member Inspectah Deck.